Green Party Mayor in Bowling Green, 2023!

 It's clear neither Republicans nor Democrats are making the changes we all need to survive.
 We need Greens in office in Wood County if we hope to tackle problems like global warming, income inequality, and growing violence in our society.

 Greens follow the Four Pillars of; Ecological Wisdom, Grassroots Democracy, Social Justice, and Non-Violence.
 That's how Green campaign, and that's how they'll govern when they're in office in Bowling Green.
+If you believe in these principles, join us and consider running for office!

 Save Rooftop Solar!